 Dick.
-Ho, ho,

-ho, Ivarrantye

-Women did, ha
+Ho, ko, bo Marrant yeth

+did as other Wo

+men did, ba Rall

 Ralf.
-Ralf.
-Oy,
+Oy, Oy.

-But woe is me! those high born Sinners; Oy.

-That went to pray so stoutly;

-Are now laid low, and 'cause they can't,

-Their Statues pray devoutly.
+But woe is me! those high born Sinners; That went to pray so stoutly; Are now laid low, and 'cause they can't, Their Statues pray devoutly.

-This is the Dutchess of Somerset,
+This is the Dutchels of Somerset,

 By Name the Lady Ann;

 Her Lord Edward the Sixth Protected,

 Oh! he was a Gallant Man.

 In this fair Monument which you see, Adorn'd with so many Pillars; Doth lie the Countess of Buckingham, And her Husband, Sir George Villers.
 Tom.
-I have heard a Ballad of him sang at Ratcliff Cross.
-Mol.
-I believe we have it at home over our Kitchin Mantle-Tree.
+I bette beard a Balla of bim sang a Katcliff Ctol Mol.
+I belief webaveita. to over our Kitch Mantle-Tree.

-This old Sir George was Grandfather, And the Countess she was Granny; To the great Duke of Buckingham, Who often topt King Fammy.
-Sir Robert Eatam, a Scotch Knight, This Man was Secretary; And scribl'd Compliments for two Queens, Queen Ann, and eke Queen Mary.
+This old Sir George was Grandfather, And the Countess she was Granny; To the great Duke of Buckingham, Who often topt King Jammy.
+Sir Robert Eatam, a Scotch Knight,

+This Man was Secretary;

+And scribl'd Compliments for two Queens,

+Queen Ann, and eke Queen Mary.

-This was the Countess of Lenox, Yclep'd the Lady Marget: King James's Grandmother, and yet 'Gainst Death she had no Target.
+This was the Countess of Lenox,

+Yelep'd the Lady Marget:

+King James's Grandmother, and yet

+'Gainst Death she had no Target.